Persian Chickpeas | Farsi Chole

 2 cups roasted chopped eggplant, can be from a bottle or deli

 In a pan heat the oil and sauté the crushed garlic and onion until it gets a slight pinkish hue.
 Add the chickpeas.
 Now toss in the advieh, salt, tomatoes and eggplant.
 Mix well.
 Cover and lower the heat.
 Cook for 30 minutes or until all the liquid has almost evaporated.
 It should be moist.
 Add the fresh herbs.
 Mix and serve.
 Sprinkle with crushed dried mint and serve.

 Add 1 tbsp zereshk berries for colour.

-Use your favourite fresh herb, corriander, oregano, thyme, basil or mint.
+Use your favourite fresh herb, coriander, oregano, thyme, basil or mint.

 180 °C | 350 °F hot oven for 45 minutes.
 Turn the oven off and leave to cool for another 30 minutes or until soft.
 Scoop it out and roughly chop.